rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

 cAdvisor (Container Advisor) will be the component which we will make use of to get resource usage and performance data provided for vROps.
 It is super easy to deploy and you will see first results quickly.
 Let me show you how.

-I'm going to start a [nginx](https://hub.docker.com/r/vmwarecna/nginx/) container from which we will grap the data from after deploying cAdvisor.
+I'm going to start a [nginx](https://hub.docker.com/r/vmwarecna/nginx/) container from which we will grab the data from after deploying cAdvisor.

 ```shell
 docker run --name vmware-nginx -p 8181:80 vmwarecna/nginx
 ```

-The nginx webserver container is running and listining on port 8181 for HTTP requests.
+The nginx webserver container is running and listening on port 8181 for HTTP requests.
 Now let's deploy cAdvisor in it's [latest version](https://github.com/google/cadvisor/releases) also as a docker container (for now).

 Export the desired version as an environment variable.
 We will use this variable (`$VERSION`) for the container deployment.